By Newman Nahas

 Introduction

-This alone should end the debate as to whether the 1672 Confession was received as irreformable dogma.
+This alone should end the debate as to whether the 1672 Confession was beyond correction.
 It was not, and Dositheus himself recognized this.

 The Confession is significant and even authoritative, especially as to what it rejects.
 But significant does not mean without error.